Title IX Frequently Asked Questions for Students

 How do I talk to others about my experience?

-Discussing a sexual assault with roommates, friends, family, or a significant other can be difficult.
+Choosing to discuss an experience with roommates, friends, family, or a significant other can be difficult.
 And, if you are considering whether to file campus conduct charges or criminal charges, this can be even more complicated.
 For some, it is a very big decision to come forward, but it can be an important step in healing and/or providing social support which can be instrumental in your process of self-care.
 Confidential resources can be very helpful in thinking through how and when to talk about the experience.

 If you share your experience with a 'responsible employee' on campus, they are required to notify the Title IX Coordinator.
 The Title IX Coordinator will reach out to you to ask if you would like to meet to talk about your options and resources available.
 There is no requirement to respond to or meet with Title IX.
 You have the agency to decide when, if ever, you talk with the Title IX Coordinator.